-A STA is also able to identify the space-time streams intended for other STAs that act as interference.
-HE-LTF symbols in the DL HE MU PPDU are used to measure the channel for the space-time streams intended for the STA and can also be used to measure the channel for the interfering space-time streams.
+A STA may be also able to identify the space-time streams intended for other STAs that act as interference.(#8821) HE-LTF symbols in the DL HE MU PPDU are used to measure the channel for the space-time streams intended for the STA and can also be used to measure the channel for the interfering space-time streams.
 To successfully demodulate the space-time streams intended for the STA, it is recommended that the STA uses the channel knowledge for all space-time streams to reduce the effect of interfering space-time streams.

-If a STA finds that it is a member of the beamformee group in RU r, its corresponding NSTS,r,u interpreted from the User field in HE-SIG-B shall not be zero for the STA in the PPDU.
-If a STA finds that it is not a member of the beamformee group in RU r, then the STA may elect not to process RU r in the remainder of the PPDU.
+If a STA is included as a member of the MU-MIMO group in RU r, its corresponding NSTS,r,u contained in the User field in HE-SIG-B shall not be zero.
+If a STA finds that it is not a member of the MU-MIMO group in RU r, then the STA may elect not to process RU r in the remainder of the PPDU. (#8822)

 ------------- End Text Changes ---------------